 Breaches of the Code may result in disciplinary action.
 Complaints will be dealt with in accordance with relevant University policy and procedure.

-Failure to behave in the ways described in the Code may lead to action under the University's Union Collective Agreement 2010-2012, Managing Under Performance, Managing Unsatisfactory Performance or Disciplinary Action for Misconduct/Serious Misconduct provisions, or action under the relevant policy, procedure or guidelines.
+Failure to behave in the ways described in the Code may lead to action under the University of Ballarat Union Collective Agreement 2010-2012, Managing Under Performance, Managing Unsatisfactory Performance or Disciplinary Action for Misconduct/Serious Misconduct provisions, or action under the relevant policy, procedure or guidelines.
 Allegations of serious misconduct will be dealt with in accordance with University legislation.

 Where breaches of this Code occur and the staff members employment conditions are affected by the Public Administration Act 2004, the Code of Conduct for the Victorian Public Sector will take precedence to the extent of any inconsistency.